 The goal is to make sure that you don’t overheat when you’re wearing these shorts.
 You will likely be sweating profusely during training, and you mustn’t allow yourself to get overheated.

-The best way for manufactures to achieve this is by simply using a material such as mesh in between the shorts and the legs, ensuring plenty of ventilation for the wearer’s legs.
+The best way for manufacturers to achieve this is by simply using a material such as mesh in between the shorts and the legs, ensuring plenty of ventilation for the wearer’s legs.

 It’s an optional detail, but one that will make a huge difference, especially if you’re wearing shorts during long competitions.